Projected Bruins-Flyers Lines: Berkshire Bank Hockey Night In N.E.

 Story continues below advertisement

-Puck drop for Saturday’s Bruins-Flyers matchup is scheduled at 7 p.m.
-ET, and you can catch full coverage on NESN starting with pregame at 6 p.m.
-ET.
+The Boston head coach tested out a defensive pairing of Mason Lohrei and Andrew Peeke to see how the balance of physical defense and offense would look.
+That pairing would mean Parker Wotherspoon and Kevin Shattenkirk would be scratched for the Saturday afternoon matchup.

-Here are the projected lines and defensive pairings for Boston and Philadelphia.
+Puck drop for Bruins-Flyers is scheduled at 1 p.m.
+ET, and you can catch full coverage on NESN starting at noon.

 Brad Marchand — Charlie Coyle — Jake DeBrusk